 (v) He (صلى الله عليه و آله وسلم) used to go to Masjid-e-Quba on Saturdays.

-It is important that when we intend to do a good thing, we should fix the time in advance so that we do not forget to do it or ignore it because of certain preoccupations.
+It is important that when we intend to do a good thing, we should fix the time and inform people in advance about it so that they do not forget in view of their preoccupations with other things.

 It is important that people learn Islam in the company of Shuyookh of Ihsan so that they are not misled by the evil rhetoric of deviant sects.